Structure of Postdoctoral Study

 A postdoc is a person who has received a doctoral degree and who is pursuing additional research, training, or teaching in order to have better skills to pursue a career in academia, research, or any other fields.
 Postdocs work closely with a faculty mentor for a temporary and defined period of time.
 Postdocs can be appointed up to 5 years.
 Postdocs play a crucial role in the university; they supplement the research expertise of faculty by sharing new techniques, collaborating with other institutions, and helping to manage the daily operations of a laboratory or research site.
 They also contribute teaching and advising supports for undergraduate and graduate students.

-At Cornell, postdoc associates are considered employees and are appointed as academic, non-professorial staff.
+At Cornell, postdocs who are funded by the university (funding coming from a faculty advisor or a prestifious fellowships) are appointed as postdoctoral associates.
+They are considered employees and are appointed as academic, non-professorial staff.
 They are appointed centrally as are all employees and are paid through the university payroll system.
-Their salaries follow the NIH Postdoc Stipend; they receive the privileges that all employees receive including health benefits, retirement, and the ability to take credit courses.
+They receive the privileges that all employees receive including health benefits, retirement, and the ability to take credit courses.

-Postdoc fellows are postdocs who arrive with the own grant money (NSF, NIH, BARD, etc).
-Postdoc fellows are not considered Cornell employees as they are not paid by the university, but are appointed academic, non-professorial staff.
+Postdocs who are self funded (grants from NIH, NSF, governmental grants, etc...) are appointed as postdoctoral fellows.
+Postdoctoral fellows are not considered Cornell employees as they are not paid by the university, but are appointed as academic, non-professorial staff.
 Fellows might be eligible for health benefits, but are not eligible for all benefits, including: retirement, child care grant, taking courses.